My main reward is intrinsic, rather than monetary. However, it earns me an income to supplement my retirement pension.Darby from vinodiversity.com

 In addition, I go to non-wine events as well, such as football, hiking, film, music, theatre and art galleries.

 Attending events and activities, whether business-related or not, is one great way of beating “cabin fever.”
-We’ve put together 5 more awesome tips in this article.
+For more tips, check out our ultimate list of work from home tips.

 9. On the flip side… What do you enjoy most about being an online business owner?
 How has it changed you, your life, your family?